-Conjoint Analysis is for discovering the relative importance to stakeholders – e.g. consumers or citizens – of the attributes underpinning a product or other alternative of interest.
+Conjoint Analysis is for discovering the relative importance to stakeholders – e.g. consumers or citizens – of the attributes underpinning a product or other object of interest.

 This article explains the main ideas behind Conjoint Analysis.
 Written in general, non-technical terms, the article is intended for people who are new to Conjoint Analysis or in need of a ‘refresher’.

 Conjoint Analysis (CA) – also known as Choice Modelling or Discrete Choice Experiments (DCE) – is widely used for marketing research and in the social sciences for finding out what people care about when making choices involving trade-offs.

 CA addresses questions like:

 - Which attributes (or features / characteristics) of a product or other alternative of interest (e.g. a government policy) are most important to consumers or citizens?

 - What is the relative importance (weights) of these attributes?